The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 The most important thing is to neutralize the threat.

-Aikido - the martial art of Steven Seagal
+Aikido - martial art of Steven Seagal

 Country of origin: Japan